jcrist/msgspec/_sources/supported-types.rst.txt

 ------------------------------------

 Enum types (`enum.Enum`, `enum.IntEnum`, `enum.StrEnum`, ...) encode as their
 member *values* in all protocols.

-Only enums composed of all string or all integer values are supported.
+Any enum whose *value* is a supported type may be encoded, but only enums composed of all string or all integer values may be decoded.

 An error is raised during decoding if the value isn't the proper type, or doesn't match any valid member.

 .. code-block:: python